 Richard C. F. Burgess, BVM&S, MS

-Diplomate, American College of Veterinary Surgeons – Small Animal, President, Maryland Veterinary Medical Association
+Diplomate, American College of Veterinary Surgeons – Small Animal

 Dr. Burgess is originally from the United Kingdom, where he grew up around dogs, cats, horses and small furry creatures.
 In 2002, he graduated as the Pfizer veterinary student of the year, from the Royal School of Veterinary Studies in Edinburgh, Scotland and became a Member of the Royal College of Veterinary Surgeons.

-After graduation he worked as a small animal veterinarian for 2 ½ years in Manchester, England.
+After graduation he worked as a small animal veterinarian for two and a half years in Manchester, England.
 During this time he took advanced training courses in ultrasonography and fracture management and developed his interest in small animal surgery.
 Dr. Burgess spent a year working and traveling in New Zealand and Australia prior to completing a small animal rotating internship at Mississippi State University.
 During his internship he conducted a biomechanical study to help better understand cranial cruciate disease in dogs.

 Dr. Burgess has served on the board of the Maryland Veterinary Medical Association (MVMA) for the last seven years and is currently the Immediate Past-President.
 He is also a member of: the American Veterinary Medical Association (AVMA), the American college of Veterinary Surgeons (ACVS) and the Society of Veterinary Soft Tissue Surgery (SVSTS).